spatie/laravel-data/docs/advanced-usage/pipeline.md

 - **properties** the key-value properties which will be used to construct the data object

 When using a magic creation methods, the pipeline is not being used (since you manually overwrite how a data object is constructed).
-Only when you pass in a request object a minimal version of the pipeline is ued to authorize and validate the request.
+Only when you pass in a request object a minimal version of the pipeline is used to authorize and validate the request.